5 Ways to Stay Productive at Work During the Holidays

 Ugly sweater contests.
 Secret Santas.
 Towers of cookies in the breakroom every day.
 Holiday parties for your team and with clients.
 No matter where you are in the world, December and the multitude of holidays within the month can be a busy time.
 And while the holiday season can put a jingle in your spirit, it also may damper your workplace productivity.
 How can you stay on track with your work while decking the halls?

 A lunch break sounds like a great time to run to the post office and mail gifts, go shopping or browse the latest sale online.
 But traffic, long lines or browsing endless online sale may make that lunch hour go well beyond and you end up working late or feeling rushed.
 Instead, make lunch time about eating and recharging so you can be focused through the afternoon and wrap up your workday on time for errand running after hours.
-Consider practicing mindfulness to maintain your productivity.

 During the many holidays celebrated in December, it’s not unusual for vacation days to be tacked on to official company holidays.
 Or you may need to leave early for a child’s school program or to get ready for an evening holiday gathering.
 Don’t wait until the last minute to share this information with your boss or co-workers.
 Get together with your team to ensure there is adequate coverage when multiple people are aiming to be out of the office, so the extra workload isn’t overwhelming or that priority projects get overlooked.